Reagan, Bush government officials endorse Trump, citing foreign policy accomplishments

 POMPEO WARNS CHINA IS TARGETING PTA MEETINGS AS PART OF INFLUENCE CAMPAIGN

-"President Trump has, in less than four years, achieved a remarkable number of successes on behalf of our nation," Murdock said in a statement to Fox News.
+"President Trump has, in less than four years, achieved a remarkable number of successes on behalf of our nation," Burnham said in a statement to Fox News.
 "His opponents bristle at his methods, but the scoreboard speaks for itself.
 America is winning and we want to keep winning -- therefore, we urge our fellow Americans to vote for Donald Trump."

 Notable signatories include former New York City Mayor Rudy Giuliani, former U.S. ambassador to Germany Ric Grenell and former Mississippi Gov. Haley Barbour.